-I interviewed Hugo Scheckter, former Head of Player Care at West Ham United and posed three generic questions; what is player care? what does it look like in practice? and what player care might look like in the future?
+I interviewed Hugo Scheckter, former Head of Player Care at West Ham United and founder of the first independent company devoted to playercare education and posed three generic questions;

 This is probably the best description I’ve come across.
 I’m often asked what player care is and what it involves.
 I have done it a disservice in truth, but I’ve maintained its purpose is to reduce the stressors of normal life and promote mental wellbeing.
 In any year, one in four people across the UK will be affected by mental illness.
 Common mental disorders being depression and anxiety which can have a debilitating impact on the sufferer.
 Player-specific factors may precipitate or exacerbate anxiety disorders, including pressures to perform and public scrutiny, career uncertainty or dissatisfaction, and injury.

 The human interaction Hugo refers to is the gateway to identifying potential stressors and reducing their significance.
 This is something that in a high-performance environment that can often go unnoticed.
 On any given day at the club, its staff, and the playing squad follow a detailed itinerary of start and finish times.
 Frankly, ‘organised chaos’ would better suit as a description of most training grounds.
 As a coach you can become consumed by the clock, and your session detail for a group of up to 25 players and miss the subtle signs an individual player may exhibit when in trouble.